-If one looks at the waveform for either an asynchronous or a synchronous stream of bytes (characters) using an oscilloscope, then one notices that things are not quite as one expects.
-There are two things which may be unexpected:
+If you look at a waveform for an asynchronous or a synchronous stream of bytes (characters) using an oscilloscope, then you'll usually notice that things are not quite as one expects.
+There are two things that may be unexpected:

-For an asynchronous transmission, this means that the line usually is at the low voltage (OV or -12V) and that a logic 0 is sent as a high voltage (+5V or +12V).
-The least significant bit of the character follows the start bit (rather than the most significant as one may have expected), followed by the rest of the bits in the byte, the parity bit (if present) and the stop bit.
+For asynchronous transmission, the line is usually at the low voltage (OV or -12V) and that a logic 0 is sent as a high voltage (+5V or +12V).
+The least significant bit (lsb) of the byte/character follows the start bit (rather than the most significant), followed by the rest of the bits in the byte, the parity bit is last (if present) and then the stop baud.

-The bit order for all bits follows the above rules, with only one exception - that CRC appended to the end of some link layer frames - which is usually sent msb first.
+The bit order for all bits follows the above rules, with only one exception - that of the CRC appended to the end of some link layer frames - which is usually sent msb first.